apsheronets/hatecf/README.md

 Developing
 ----------

- * Since we don't rely on a Gemfile, I found the `LOAD_PATH=` environment variable quite useful.
+ * Since we don't rely on a Gemfile, I found the `RUBYLIB=` environment variable quite useful.

 TODO
 ----